spol-29/spol-29/README.md

 My name is spol29 and I am a beginner developer. 💻👨‍💻

-I am fluent with 💙C++, and am learning 🐍Python, and ☕️Java.
+I am fluent with 💙C++, 🐍Python, and ☕️Java and am learning 🦀Rust.

 I am also interested in Competitive Programming & Web Development